40Digits/wordpress-starter-theme/templates/README.md

-# Wordpress Page Templates
+# WordPress Page Templates

-Put all of your Wordpress page templates in this folder, and use the following standards:
+Put all of your WordPress page templates in this folder, and use the following standards:

 * Do _not_ prefix your templates with "template-".
 Let's avoid redundant redundancy.
 * Make sure that you identify each template like so...